 There are hundreds of opportunities to be enterprising while you are at university – you are only limited by your imagination.
 Students have typically used an enterprising mindset to create new societies, raise funds for charities, become involved in social action projects and change the way courses are delivered.

-If you need some inspiration to get you started, read some stories of successful entrepreneurial projects:
+If you need some inspiration to get you started, read some stories of successful entrepreneurial projects on the Firstport website.

 Starting a business

 What do you do if you have spotted a gap in the market and want to develop a business you can run while you are at university – or just after?
 Who can answer your questions about initial startup, funding, tax, marketing and ongoing support?